Dog Anxiety: Signs, Causes & How to Help

 - Heavy panting when it's not hot and they haven't been exercising

-- Trembling or shaking for no clear reason
+- Trembling or shaking without a clear cause

 - Non-stop barking, whining, or howling

-- Frantic escape attempts from crates, rooms, or yards
+- Frantic attempts to escape crates, rooms, or yards

-- Repetitive behaviors like spinning or obsessive licking
+- Repetitive behaviors like spinning or compulsive licking

 - Lip licking when there's no food around

-- "Whale eye"—showing the whites of their eyes while looking away
+- "Whale eye" — showing the whites of their eyes while looking sideways

-- Yawning repeatedly when they're obviously not tired
+- Yawning repeatedly when they're clearly not tired

-- Avoiding eye contact or suddenly becoming a hermit
+- Avoiding eye contact or becoming suddenly withdrawn

-- Freezing in place or moving like they're underwater
+- Freezing in place or moving in slow, tense, deliberate steps

 When Anxiety Gets Physical

-The important thing is understanding your companion's baseline personality.
-A naturally shy dog acting withdrawn might not raise alarms, but a social butterfly suddenly hiding under the bed signals trouble.
-Pay attention to patterns: when do these signs appear?
+A naturally shy dog acting withdrawn is different from a social dog suddenly hiding under the bed.
+What matters is change from their normal.
+Pay attention to patterns — when do these signs appear?
 During thunderstorms?
 When you grab your keys?
 After schedule changes?
-This detective work becomes your roadmap for effective intervention and helps you distinguish between situational jitters and chronic anxiety that needs deeper support.
+Identifying the pattern is your roadmap for intervention.

-Understanding what triggers dog anxiety is the first step toward helping your companion feel calm and secure.
-These triggers range from obvious environmental stressors to subtle health issues that many dog companions miss entirely.
+Understanding what triggers your dog's anxiety is the first step toward addressing it.
+Triggers range from obvious environmental stressors to subtle health issues that most companions miss entirely.

 Separation Anxiety